 We float on, into the wind and the blue, until there was Positano around the rocky bends, like a colorful pile of Lego blocks, stacking their way up the mountainside.

 We step off our boat, bid adieu to our helpful captain, and walk past the lounging men and cats of the dock and into the town.
-Our lunch reservation is for Chez Black, a beachside establishment that is most definitely a tourist spot but not without some good flavor and a great view.
-But, I definitely do not recommend it.
+Our lunch reservation was for Chez Black, a beachside establishment that is most definitely a tourist spot but not without some good flavor and a great view.

 Post-lunch, we stroll our way up the escalating streets towards the various shops, flower arboretums, and the smell of lemons.
 We walk the narrow streets quickly up and onward then down and back where we caught our slow-going boat back to the Amalfi harbor and the waiting hotel cab.